 .3 Recommend changes in promotion and tenure policy or procedure to the CASFC.

-F.7 SUBCOMMITTEES If a standing committee cannot for practical reasons consider a matter under its purview, it may choose to form a subcommittee for the purpose of conducting its business.
+F.7 SUBCOMMITTEES If a standing committee cannot, for practical reasons, consider a matter under its purview, it may choose to form a subcommittee for the purpose of conducting its business.
 The subcommittee must have, as voting members, at least two members of the standing committee.
 Additional voting members of the subcommittee will be appointed by the standing committee to serve as ex officio members of the subcommittee.
 The chair must be a member of the standing committee.
 The subcommittee will report directly to the committee that formed it.

 F.8 OTHER COLLEGE COMMITTEES Faculty members may also be appointed to serve on other CAS committees.
 Unless otherwise specified when the committee is created, appointed faculty members on CAS advisory committees serve staggered three-year terms beginning the fall after appointment and are not eligible for reappointment to the same committee for two academic years following a term of service.
 All appointments of faculty to CAS advisory committees are coordinated by the CAS representatives on the University Faculty Organization Committee.
 Appointed members of CAS committees are determined in April of each year.
 The appointed Committee members shall be selected following an annual poll of members of the faculty to ascertain their preferences for possible committee appointments.
 In addition to these expressed preferences and any membership requirements for the committee, the CAS UFOC members will consider: balance among committee members of discipline, rank, gender, and length of service; time since previous committee service; current service on other committees; and any expertise or experience of the potential appointee that can serve the committee in carrying out its charge.
 All appointments to committees are announced to the faculty by the CAS UFOC members prior to the final day of classes in the Spring semester.